AnnaFrick/lab2-module/test-markdowns/v2/test-cases.md

 1. Open the terminal.
 2. Navigate to the project folder.
-3. Run the command `npm run test-app`.
+3. Run the command `npm run test`.
 4. Verify that the functions passes the test.

 **Input Data:**